 Medical, Toiletries, Other

-- toothbrush + paste, nail file, tick puller
+- toothbrush + paste, nail clippers, tick puller

-- Leukotape, gauze, foot cream (Squirell’s Nut Butter), lip balm, ear plugs
+- Leukotape, gauze, foot cream (Squirell’s Nut Butter), ear plugs

 Food